 Atherosclerosis is the medical term for arteries that have become thick, stiff, and narrowed over time due to a buildup of cholesterol and fatty deposits, also referred to as plaque.
 The danger behind atherosclerosis is restricted blood flow throughout the body and the potential for blood clots.
-While most people think of clogged arteries as being a problem that occurs only in the heart, the truth is that atherosclerosis can occur anywhere in the body, including the extremities in a condition known as peripheral artery disease (PAD).
+While many think of clogged arteries as a problem that occurs only in the heart, the truth is that atherosclerosis can occur anywhere in the body, including the extremities, with a condition known as peripheral artery disease (PAD).

-There are many factors that can contribute to weakening of the arteries and increasing deposits of fat and cholesterol.
+There are many factors that can contribute to the weakening of the arteries and increasing deposits of fat and cholesterol.
 Conditions commonly associated with cardiovascular stress are, unsurprisingly, also typical sources behind atherosclerosis.
-Having any of the following conditions can put patients at increased risk, particularly if they are not well-managed:
+Any of the following conditions can increase a patient’s risk of developing atherosclerosis.

 - High blood pressure

 - Inflammation associated with conditions like lupus or arthritis

 - Age above 60 years

 Leaving any health problem unaddressed and unmanaged can be hazardous.
 This is especially true when it comes to clogged arteries.
 While a cardiologist can help mitigate risk from atherosclerosis through medications or recommended lifestyle changes, failing to follow these directions can have detrimental results, including heart attack or stroke—and in the case of PAD, possible limb amputation.

 Everyone should be mindful of the complications of clogged arteries and their causes, particularly those suffering from an associated health condition such as those listed above.
 In addition to these, possible signs of atherosclerosis can include angina (chest pain or pressure), numbness or weakness in the arms or legs, or arrhythmia, among several others.
 If you suffer from any of these, contact your physician immediately.